We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These include:

-Although 2019 research shows FIT is nearly as effective as colonoscopies, one drawback is that you must do it yearly to detect colorectal cancer.
+One other drawback is that you must do FITs yearly to detect colorectal cancer.
 This is much more frequent than the even more accurate, though uncomfortable, colonoscopies.

 Those at high risk of colon cancer — including those with a family history, prior colon cancer diagnoses, or history of IBD, as well as other known risk factors — should get a colonoscopy.